vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

-## How do I get familiarized with the Contacts entities?
+## How do I learn more about the API entities?

 First, it's important to understand the most basic concept of the [Android Contacts Provider / ContactsContract](https://developer.android.com/guide/topics/providers/contacts-provider).